 So if you are a teen, or have a teen, looking for a summer job, here’s some good advice from the experts on how to land a paycheck this summer.

 Prepare a résumé.
 Even if you have little job experience (mowing yards, babysitting, etc.), list it to show you are industrious.
-Include references from your employers, but keep the résumé short, on white paper and in an easy-to-read format.
+Ask your employers to offer letters of reference that you can attach to job applications.
+Keep the résumé short, on white paper and in an easy-to-read format.
 This is no time to get creative (unless you’re applying for work at an art gallery or ad agency).
+Know what you have written – you do not want to refer to your papers when answering a question.
+It gives the impression that it might be misleading.

 Dress as if you are going to an interview.
 Maybe not a suit and tie (or maybe so, depending on the job) but do wear clean, neat clothes like you might wear for school photos.
 Then stop by some local businesses and ask to fill out an application in person.
 Online applications can be overwhelming for some employers.
 If you show up in person, it means you are serious.
-Don’t be discouraged if the manager tell you to apply online.
-You tried.
+Don’t be discouraged if the manager tells you to apply online.
+If this happens, shake hands, make eye contact, and thank the manager.
+You will leave an impression, and when your online application arrives the manager may remember your courteous manner.

 Be professional, even if you’re applying for a job as a bus boy.
+Act as if you want to be there, seeking employment, instead of slinking in as if this was your parents’ choice and not yours.
 Don’t reek of tobacco smoke, don’t chew gum and don’t wear a lot of perfume or aftershave.
 Comb and style your hair neatly.
-Remove any unusual or attention-getting piercings.
+Remove any unusual or attention-getting piercings, but ask about guidelines for personal style on the job.
 Be polite, don’t interrupt and don’t ever swear.
 Go alone.
 You probably act less mature around your friends and you’ll appear too child-like if you take your mom.
 See more tips here.

 Look for “help wanted’’ signs.
 Again, stop in and talk to the manager.
 Show him or her that you’re a good people person.
 Shake hands and look people in the eye when you talk to them.
 Smile.

 Check out local job fairs.
 Here’s another chance to impress an employer with your willingness to put yourself out there.
 Look at the list of prospective employers who will be at the fair and target those you think might actually hire you.
 Before you approach a company, do your homework.
-Know what the company does and what kinds of jobs it might have.
+Know what the company does and what kinds of jobs it might have available.
+When you meet a potential employer at a job fair, strike up a conversation and mention a few company facts or products.
+Visit the business in advance to get a feel for what they do.

 Good luck, and happy job hunting.